KrystianRusin/instagram-clone/README.md

 # Instagram Clone

-A recreation of the popular social media platform Instagram using ReactJS and ExpressJS
+A recreation of the popular social media platform Instagram using ReactJS, ExpressJS, MongoDB and Firebase for image storage

 Link to backend: https://github.com/KrystianRusin/instagram-clone-api